QubesOS/qubes-doc/building/qubes-r3-building.md

 **Note** It's very important to check if the verification message contains "Good signature from ..." and does not contain "WARNING: This key is not certified with a trusted signature!".

-Assuming the verification went fine, we're good to go with all the rest without ever thinking more about verifying digital signatures on all the rest of the components.
+Assuming the verification went fine, we're good to go with all the rest without ever thinking more about verifying digital signatures on all the rest of the components, apart from an additional step if doing a non-scripted build.
 The builder will do that for us for each component, every time we build, even for all auxiliary files (e.g. Xen or Linux kernel sources).

 Build using setup script
 -----------------

-Let's configure the builder first (see [procedure](/doc/qubes-r3-building#build-using-manual-steps) at bottom if you would prefer to manually configure):
+Let's configure the builder first (see [procedure](/doc/qubes-r3-building/#build-using-manual-steps) at bottom if you would prefer to manually configure):

 ~~~
 cd ~/qubes-builder